X

 Borrowed Scenery Shakkei

-It’s one of the techniques of the traditional Japanese gardens.
-By incorporating the scenery such as mountains, bamboo forests outside the garden, it makes possible to expand the world of the garden and to produce a dynamic view.
+It’s one of the techniques used in traditional Japanese gardens.
+Incorporating scenery, such as mountains and bamboo forests outside the garden, makes it possible to expand the garden’s world and produce a dynamic view.

-The borrowed scenery can be man-made objects like castles and in modern times, skyscrapers have become unintentional scenery for some gardens in the cities such as Shinjuku Gyoen.
+The borrowed scenery can be man-made objects like castles, and in modern times, skyscrapers have become unintentional scenery for some gardens in cities such as Shinjuku Gyoen.

 Comparison of the Japanese Garden and the Western Garden

-For a better understanding of it, we will look for the difference between the Japanese garden and Western-style gardens.
+To better understand it, we will examine the difference between Japanese and Western-style gardens.

 Here we will list up the principles and characteristics, we will have a clear understanding of it.